Resume Annex

 Where Resume Now shows its limits is in what happens after you have a resume.
 It is primarily a document-creation tool.
 It does not deeply analyze how your resume will perform against a specific job description, it does not surface job openings from across the web, and it does not help you prepare for the interviews that follow.
 The AI features are limited, and there is no free tier, meaning you pay before you know whether the tool fits your needs.

 Resume Annex approaches the job search differently.
-Rather than focusing on document formatting alone, it is built around the full arc of a job search: optimizing your resume for specific roles, discovering relevant openings across nine or more job boards, and preparing you for interviews with coaching that accounts for the actual company and role you are targeting.
-It also offers a free ATS score in ten seconds with no account required, so you can evaluate your resume before committing to anything.
+Rather than focusing on document formatting alone, it is built around the full arc of a job search: optimizing your resume for specific roles, discovering relevant openings across eight job boards, and preparing you for interviews with coaching that accounts for the actual company and role you are targeting.
+It also offers a free resume score in ten seconds with no account required, so you can evaluate your resume before committing to anything.
 The goal is ongoing career support, not a one-time document output.

 Side-by-side comparison